anshuln2/scalable-fingerprinting-of-llms/README.md

 The strategies below are only for creating responses -

-3. **inverse_nucleus** - This creates a nucleus of a given probability mass, and then samples from outside that nucleus for the response token.
+3. **perinucleus** - This creates a nucleus of a given probability mass, and then samples from outside that nucleus for the response token.
 Only works with `response_length=1`.
 Ensure that you pass the same `key_length` to `generate_finetuning_data.py` and `finetune_multigpu.py`.
-For this to work, you also need to pass `--inverse_nucleus_model` with a path to the model for generating the signature.
+For this to work, you also need to pass `--perinucleus_model` with a path to the model for generating the signature.
 4. **english_random_response** - Uses a random word for the response.
 Only works with `response_length=1`.
 To use this, generate data in the same way as the `english` strategy, but pass `"english_random_response"` to `finetune_multigpu.py` as the strategy.

 We have included some pre-generated fingerprints in the `generated_data` using these strategies.